-Whether or not DEMs have a higher pecuniary cost associated with them would seem an important matter to investigate in view of the emerging evidence of financial sustainability crises for local government in developed economies (Drew and Grant, 2017a).
+Whether or not DEMs have a higher pecuniary cost associated with them would seem an important matter to investigate in view of the emerging evidence of financial sustainability crises for local government in developed economies (Drew and Grant, 2017).
 However, the presence of a statistically significant elevated cost need not necessarily spell the end for this ‘fashion’.
 For one thing, the cost may be relatively modest with respect to total local government budgets – in which case remedial prescriptions may not be deemed urgent.
 Alternatively, the pecuniary implications may be considered good value in view of the other purported benefits of DEMs (and measures may be taken to increase revenue to cover the additional cost).
 What is problematic however, is if DEMs involve additional expenditure that is not identified – in this case the financial sustainability of local governments might well be diminished (without conscious attention being drawn to the fact) and this may, in time, lead to the need for significant corrective measures.

 We take advantage of an ideal natural experiment to estimate the additional expenditure attributable to DEMs.
 We are able to do so because local governments in New South Wales (NSW) Australia have been free to decide whether they will adopt the DEM model – and currently only a quarter of the local government cohort have taken it up.
 Thus, by recourse to a five year panel of data – including appropriate control variables – we are able to analyse the effect that DEM has on spending.
-Specifically, we seek to answer the research question: What effect do DEM have on local government expenditures?
+Specifically, we seek to answer the research question: What effect do DEM have on local government unit expenditures?

 The balance of this journal article is organised as follows.
 First, we review the literature on DEMs with a view to identifying the major advantages and disadvantages of the model and the likely pecuniary implications of same.
 This is an important task to carry out so that value-for-money judgements might be made.
 Next we outline the empirical methodology and the data sources employed.
 Thereafter we discuss the results of our estimations with reference to the aforementioned literature.
 The article concludes by outlining the importance of our findings for public policy formulation.